 (g) This section does not prevent an employer from providing greater sick leave benefits than are provided for under this section.

-(h) An employer shall not retaliate against an employee for requesting or obtaining a leave of absence under this section.
+(h) An employer shall not discharge, discipline, penalize, interfere with, threaten, restrain, coerce, or otherwise retaliate or discriminate against an employee for requesting or obtaining a leave of absence under this section."